Pizzi (Portuguese footballer)

-Luis Miguel Afonso Fernandes (born 6 October 1989), known as Pizzi ([ˈpizi]), is a Portuguese professional footballer who plays as a central midfielder for Primeira Liga club S.C.
-Braga.
+Luis Miguel Afonso Fernandes (born 6 October 1989), known as Pizzi ([ˈpizi]), is a Portuguese professional footballer who plays as a midfielder for Primeira Liga club Estoril.

 After a successful loan at Paços de Ferreira, he spent three years in Spain with as many teams, totalling 74 games and 12 goals in La Liga.
-A versatile and goal-scoring midfielder, mainly operating in the central or right-wing midfield roles, he then spent a total of eight seasons for Benfica, making 360 appearances, scoring 93 goals and winning ten domestic honours including four Primeira Liga titles, three of which consecutively.
+He then spent eight seasons for Benfica, making 360 appearances, scoring 93 goals and winning ten domestic honours including four Primeira Liga titles, three of which consecutively.

 Pizzi made his senior international debut for Portugal in 2012 and was part of their squad at the 2017 Confederations Cup and 2018–19 UEFA Nations League, winning the latter tournament.

 Club career

 Early years

-Born in Bragança, Pizzi earned his nickname from playing as a child in a replica FC Barcelona jersey when Juan Antonio Pizzi was the Spanish club's striker.
-He began his career with hometown club G.D.
-Braganca in the third tier in 2007.
-A year later, he joined Primeira Liga club S.C.
-Braga, spending most of his time out on loan and making his first professional appearances with S.C.
-Covilhã of the Segunda Liga in 2009.
-On 10 January 2010, he joined top-flight club F.C.
-Paços de Ferreira.
+Born in Bragança, Pizzi earned his nickname from playing as a child in a replica Barcelona jersey when Juan Antonio Pizzi was the Spanish club's striker.
+He began his career with hometown club Bragança in the third tier in 2007.
+A year later, he joined Primeira Liga club Braga, spending most of his time out on loan and making his first professional appearances with Covilhã of the Segunda Liga in 2009.
+On 10 January 2010, he joined top-flight club Paços de Ferreira.

 In 2010–11, Pizzi scored seven league goals for Paços, only missing three league matches.
-On 8 May 2011 he netted a hat-trick in a 3–3 draw at Porto, which turned out to be the only home league game that the eventual champions failed to win during the season.
-He scored twice on 3 March in a 4–3 win at C.D.
-Nacional to qualify the team for the 2011 Taça da Liga Final.
+On 8 May 2011, he netted a hat-trick in a 3–3 draw at Porto, which turned out to be the only home league game that the eventual champions failed to win during the season.
+He scored twice on 3 March in a 4–3 win at Nacional to qualify the team for the 2011 Taça da Liga Final.